nkemcels/react-native-responsive-component/README.md

 The `RComponent` above will render the `View` component with it's `style` prop set to `{flexDirection:"row", backgroundColor:"red"}` on small devices (**\$sm**), `{flexDirection:"column", justifyContent:"center"}` on medium devices (**\$md-lnd**) with the landscape orientation and `{flex:1, backgroundColor:"blue"}` on large devices with the portrait orientation (**\$lg-ptr**).

-There are currently 3 break points for various screen sizes as shown on the table
+There are currently 3 break points for various screen sizes as shown by the table

 <table>
   <tr>